vuongducphuong/documentation/content/administration/maintain/domain_names.rst

 ============

 A **domain name** works as an address for your website.
-It makes the Internet much more accessible as it allows users to type a meaningful web address, such as ``www.odoo.com``, rather than its server's IP address with a series of numbers.
+It makes the Internet much more accessible as it allows users to type a meaningful web address, such as ``leansoft.vn``, rather than its server's IP address with a series of numbers.

 You can use a custom domain name to access your Odoo database and websites: